ziangziangziang/pyQErho/README.md

 # qeRho

+This Python module reads _QuantumEspresso_ input file and generate a electronic charge density by _super-positioning atom density_ method.

-The module is to generate a charge density file `charge-density.dat` for quantum espresso to read.
+The generated charge density file `charge-density.dat` can be loaded by _QuantumEspresso_ directly.

+## Get Starded

-## to install
+### How to install the module

 ```
 pip install qe_rho
 ```

-## to use
+### How to generate charge density

 ```
-# import superposition of atomic density
-from qe_rho import SAD
+from qe_rho import SAD # super-positioning of atom densities

 # initialize SAD density
 rho = SAD('tests/pwscf.in')